Rebecca Hall: Film and television

 Hall's first professional role came in 1992, when at the age of nine she appeared as young Sophy in her father's television adaptation of Mary Wesley's The Camomile Lawn.
 Her feature film debut came in 2006 as Rebecca Epstein in the film adaptation of David Nicholls's Starter for Ten.

 She got her breakthrough with the role of Sarah Borden in Christopher Nolan's film The Prestige (2006).
 She appeared in Stephen Poliakoff's Joe's Palace in 2007, in addition to appearing in several other television films, including Wide Sargasso Sea and Rubberheart.

 Hall's Hollywood fame was sparked when she starred in the Woody Allen film Vicky Cristina Barcelona (2008) as one of the title characters, Vicky.
-Her performance was well-received, and she was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy.
-In 2008, she appeared in Ron Howard's historical drama Frost/Nixon as the girlfriend of David Frost, played by Michael Sheen.
-The following year she was cast in the British fantasy-horror film Dorian Gray, based on Oscar Wilde's 1890 novel The Picture of Dorian Gray.
+Her performance was well received, and she was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy.
+Also in the same year, she appeared in Ron Howard's historical drama Frost/Nixon as the girlfriend of David Frost, played by Michael Sheen.
+The following year, she was cast in the British fantasy-horror film Dorian Gray, based on Oscar Wilde's 1890 novel The Picture of Dorian Gray.

 Following a small role in the indie film Please Give, Hall starred in Ben Affleck's crime drama The Town (2010) opposite Affleck and Jon Hamm.
 In June 2010, she won the British Academy Television Award for Best Supporting Actress for her portrayal of Paula Garland in the 2009 Channel 4 production Red Riding: In the Year of Our Lord 1974.
-The following year she played the female lead in the British ghost film The Awakening, released in September 2011.
+The following year, she played the female lead in the British ghost film The Awakening, released in September 2011.

 In 2012, she took on the role of Beth Raymer in the comedy-drama film Lay the Favorite, based on Raymer's memoir of the same title.
-One review commented that she "plays Raymer as an endearing force of nature who somehow manages to survive in a dangerous world through sheer force of character."
+One review commented that she "plays Raymer as an endearing force of nature who somehow manages to survive in a dangerous world through sheer force of character".
 She starred in the BBC/HBO/VRT production of Parade's End (2012) opposite Benedict Cumberbatch, which earned her a BAFTA Television Award nomination for Best Actress.
 In 2013, Hall replaced Jessica Chastain as Maya Hansen in the superhero film Iron Man 3.
-The same year she appeared in the political thriller Closed Circuit (2013).
-She starred opposite Johnny Depp in Wally Pfister's directorial debut Transcendence (2014).
+The same year, she appeared in the political thriller Closed Circuit (2013).
+In 2014, she starred opposite Johnny Depp in Wally Pfister's directorial debut Transcendence (2014).
 In 2015, Hall starred in the romantic comedy Tumbledown and Joel Edgerton's directorial debut The Gift.